Nofraag/Hybrid-State-Machine--Docs/docs/index.md

 - `SprintingState` (0.6) **>** `FocusedState` (0.5) → Sprinting wins, Focused is removed.
 - If the weights were reversed, Sprinting would be blocked entirely.

 > You only need to declare the conflict on one side.
-If either state lists the other as illegal, they can never be active at the same time.
+If either state lists the other's type as illegal, they can never be active at the same time.

 ### Bypassing the weight system